DB4SCW/parrrot/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel itself, please contact the Electron Maintainers directly.
+If you discover a security vulnerability within Electron itself, please contact the Electron Maintainers directly.

 If you discover a security vulnerability within Parrrot, please send an e-mail to DB4SCW, Stefan Wolf via [dev@db4scw.de](mailto:dev@db4scw.de).